TOTTERIDGE & WHETSTONE Northern Line (High Barnet)

 The ‘green’ is in fact a common - a large area of grass with willow trees and ponds.
 Have a wander round.
 The simple Old House on the south east side of the green near the main road is Georgian.
-When you get back to the pub, go to the right-hand corner of the car park to find an alleyway with fences on either side.
+When you get back to the Orange Tree pub, go to the right-hand corner of the car park to find an alleyway with fences on either side.
+(If you intend to visit the church, you should follow Route A first, as the Folly Brook route leads away from Totteridge.)
 Soon you will come to a chirpy cottage, Green Lodge - late 19c Gothic revival.
 Turn left onto a lane (Totteridge Green) that runs alongside the common and wander to the right.

 Return to the main road and walk for a little longer until you find the church.
 Largely rebuilt in 1790, it has an earlier weatherboarded bell-tower with battlements.
 Don’t miss the seventeenth-century tithe barn on the left.
 The area in front of the church was once an animal pound for lost and strayed livestock – the term lives on in our present day car pound.
 Notice also the ancient yew tree, which could be as much as 2000 years old.
 The baroque tombs in the churchyard are also worth investigating and there are some Georgian houses opposite the church.